Project “New Professional Personnel for the Use of Solar Energy”

 Project expected results:

-- The workshop on bets practices of planning and implementation of professional retraining on the basis of universities in the USA, will be conducted.
-At least 25 people will raise their knowledge on best professional retraining practices in the field of energy.
+- The workshop on bets practices of planning and implementation of professional retraining on the basis of universities in the USA, was conducted.
+At least 25 people rose their knowledge on best professional retraining practices in the field of energy.

-- The needs existing in the field of maintenance of solar energy equipment will be studied and relevant recommendations on developing the training programs will be worked out.
-Up to 100 representatives of the private sector, academic community and consumers will be surveyed.
+- The needs existing in the field of maintenance of solar energy equipment were studied and relevant recommendations on developing the training programs were worked out.
+Up to 100 representatives of the private sector, academic community and consumers were surveyed.

-- The minor training program for training of solar energy equipment technician will be developed within the vocational program “The Electrician, 4th step” existing at the Department.
-At least 10 students will be trained within the mentioned minor program.
-The mentioned minor program will train
+- The minor training program for training of solar energy equipment technician was developed within the vocational program “The Electrician, 4th step” existing at the Department.
+At least 10 students were trained within the mentioned minor program.
+The mentioned minor program trained.

-- Two training courses will be designed (Energy Audit, Solar Collector and Panel Operation) for adults.
-At least 15 adults will complete the mentioned courses.
+- Two training courses were designed (Energy Audit, Solar Collector and Panel Operation) for adults.
+At least 15 adults completed the mentioned courses.

-- The Employment Forum will be conducted, which will involve at least 50 beneficiaries and not less then 10 representatives of the private sector.
+- The Employment Forum was conducted, which involved at least 50 beneficiaries and not less then 10 representatives of the private sector.

-- The information campaign will be implemented (3 telecasts, 3 radiobroadcasts and booklet with circulation of 1000 copies).
+- The information campaign was implemented (3 telecasts, 3 radiobroadcasts and booklet with circulation of 1000 copies).

-- A Summer Camp will be organized for vocational education of senior pupils in the field of energy.
+- A Summer Camp was organized for vocational education of senior pupils in the field of energy.
 Number of participants – 25 people at least.

-- There will be created an example of cooperation between the university, private sector and non-governmental organization in the field of energy, which can be used by other interested parties.
+- There was created an example of cooperation between the university, private sector and non-governmental organization in the field of energy, which can be used by other interested parties.

 - Familiarization with the project best practices.
-To this end, there will be used the following means: preparing and sending out the documentation on best practices; holding the Conference; telecasts and radio broadcasts, the Internet resources and so forth.
-Special attention will be paid to relationships with universities and colleges implementing vocational education programs in the field of energy.
+To this end, there was used the following means: preparing and sending out the documentation on best practices; holding the Conference; telecasts and radio broadcasts, the Internet resources and so forth.
+Special attention was paid to relationships with universities and colleges implementing vocational education programs in the field of energy.

 Project grantee is AkakiTsereteli State University.
 Project will be implemented by the Energy and Telecommunication Department of ATSU.